nesi/nesi-cesm-config/README.md

 # NeSI CESM config

-To install these files copy them to *~/.cime/* and replace *nesi99999* with your NeSI project code, for example run the following:
+To install these files copy them to *~/.cime/* and replace *nesi99999* with your NeSI project code, for example run the following (where *nesi12345* is your project code):

 ```sh
 mkdir -p ~/.cime